teddymacn/ml_in_action_study_notes/part1/ch06/README.md

 - It is memory efficient
 - It is versatile by specifying different kernel functions

+In the demo code:
+- The smoSimple algorithm works for linear classification on small dataset
+- The smoP algorithm works together with radial bias function, which can map 2D data to 3D to do higher dimensional linear classification, works for non-linear dataset

 ## Demo Code

 [svm.py](svm.py) - Revised version of the original svm demo